ctreffs/SwiftImGui/README.md

 Things that need to be done among others are:

-- [ ] Extend the AutoWrapper to wrap more cimgui functions (currently there are 81 'invalid' functions that will not be wrapped.
-799 will be wrapped properly.)
+- [ ] Extend the AutoWrapper to wrap more cimgui functions (currently there are 105 'invalid' functions that will not be wrapped.
+927 will be wrapped properly.)
-- [ ] Some vector functions are not available via the c interface - see `Sources/AutoWrapper/Exceptions.swift`
+- [ ] Some functions are not available via the c interface - see `Sources/AutoWrapper/Exceptions.swift`
 - [ ] Find a solution for manual adjustments in cimgui generator template
 - [ ] Write some more tests